taligentx/dscKeybusInterface/README.md

 ## Release notes
 * 1.3
   - New: esp32 microcontroller support (experimental)
-  - New: Added functionality for sketches and updated examples
+  - New: Added functionality for sketches, updated example sketches
       * `ready` tracks partition ready status
       * `setTime()` sets the panel date and time
       * `timestampChanged` tracks when the panel sends a timestamp